Applying for Financial Aid

-If your PROFILE information indicates that your parents are separated, divorced or never married, your noncustodial parent is required to complete the CSS PROFILE form.

-USC will determine an expected contribution for the custodial parent, the noncustodial parent, and the stepparent, as appropriate.

-[d]

-If your PROFILE information indicates that your parents are separated, divorced or never married, your noncustodial parent is required to complete the CSS PROFILE form.
+If your CSS Profile information indicates that your parents are separated, divorced or never married, your noncustodial parent is required to complete the CSS Profile form.

 USC will determine an expected contribution for the custodial parent, the noncustodial parent, and the stepparent, as appropriate.